 If a tumor returns at the site of the surgical resection, it is called a local tumor recurrence.
-This is a rare occurrence at Froedtert & the Medical College.
+This is a rare occurrence in the Froedtert & MCW Cancer Network.
 First, it is important to realize that local tumor recurrence for most sarcomas does not mean the tumor has spread or that it is necessarily going to spread to other sites.

 In general, with a local tumor recurrence, options for treatment are more limited, due to the fact that a near maximal amount of radiation has already been administered to the area.
 If a tumor recurs outside of the radiation field, radiation could serve as another option.
 In general, for local recurrence, a wide surgical re-excision is the best and most reliable option.
 Typically, this involves the resection of a significant amount of tissue and will usually require plastic surgery to fill in the deficit from the resection.
 There may be other radiation options including brachytherapy or a radiation boost to the area following resection that may be considered by the interdisciplinary team.
 In general, local recurrence does not result in a need for chemotherapy.

-If your physician suspects your tumor has come back at the local site based on imaging studies or a physical exam, he or she will often recommend a fine needle aspiration of the mass.
-This procedure can be done in the office and allows the surgeon to determine whether malignant cells appear to be consistent with a recurrence or some other process.
-Other alternatives include percutaneous or CT guided biopsy techniques.
+If your physician suspects your tumor has come back at the local site based on imaging studies or a physical exam, he or she will often recommend a biopsy of the mass, which is often done under image-guidance from a skilled radiologist or as an open procedure from your surgeon.

 What if my tumor shows up somewhere else?